Battle of Guam (1944): United States

-Men of the pack Howitzer Battalion aboard an LST, study a relief map of the area on Guam on which they are to land.
-Captain Phillip P. Santon, Battalion Intelligence Officer, is aiding the lecture.
+Marines of the pack Howitzer Battalion aboard an LST study a relief map of the area on Guam on which they are to land.
+Captain Phillip P. Santon, Battalion Intelligence Officer, aids the lecture.

 In addition to the main plan, two alternative plans were developed to cover the contingencies where one of the beaches was found to be too heavily defended or otherwise unsuitable.
 OpPlan 3-44 provided for landing the entire force in the south between Agat and Facpi Point, while OpPlan 4-44 provided for the 1st Provisional Marine Brigade to land further south, between Bangi and Facpi Points.
 The landing date, codenamed W-Day to avoid confusion with Saipan's D-Day, was tentatively set for 18 June, three days after the landing on Saipan.

 Considering that Guam had been an American possession for over forty years, the quality of information available to the American forces about Guam was poor.
 The Office of Naval Intelligence compiled a 345-page study that was issued in February 1944.
-The 1:20,000 map issued to the troops contained many broken contour lines, indicating that the area had not been properly surveyed, and the location of roads and tracks, particularly in northern Guam, was frequently inaccurate.
-Areas marked as bare on the maps turned out to be densely forested, and many low hills were not marked.
+The 1:20,000 map issued to the troops contained many broken contour lines, indicating the area had not been properly surveyed, and the location of roads and tracks, particularly in northern Guam, was frequently inaccurate.
+Areas marked bare on the maps turned out to be densely forested, and many low hills were not marked.
 The Japanese defenders had better maps.
-Aerial photography was undertaken in April, May and June but persistent cloud cover left many gaps.
+Aerial photography was undertaken in April, May and June, but persistent cloud cover left many gaps.
 Offshore, there was uncertainty about how sharply the reefs dropped off on the seaward side.
 In April, the submarine took a series of oblique images of the beaches.
 Plaster 1:5000 relief maps with a 2:1 vertical exaggeration of the beach areas were also prepared.
-When Conolly issued his operation plan for the assault on 17 May, US intelligence estimated that there were between 6,900 and 9,300 Japanese troops of Guam, of whom 2,000 to 2,600 were in airfield construction units.
+When Conolly issued his operation plan for the assault on 17 May, US intelligence estimated there were between 6,900 and 9,300 Japanese troops of Guam, of whom 2,000 to 2,600 were in airfield construction units.